vifino/Echelon/README.md

 =======

 Echelon is a IRC bot in Node.JS.
 It is Event-driven and expandable via Modules, also written in Node.JS.
-They can permanently loaded and can add events.
+They can be permanently loaded and they can add events.

-If you want to develop a Module, just make a file with the ".js" extension and implement at least two Functions:
+If you want to develop your own Module, just make a file with the ".js" extension and implement at least two Functions:

 1. start()
   The "start" function should be your initialisation of things you need, because when the module is not used, it shouldn't